atreyi-biswas/General/MySQL/README.md

 ## ⭐ Notes

-- Each folder contains topic-specific SQL queries.
+- Each file contains topic-specific SQL queries.
 - Focus is on clarity and hands-on learning.
 - Covers beginner to intermediate MySQL concepts.